At Braehead Community Garden (BCG), we have a small community apiary run by volunteer beekeepers.

 We currently have two hives and a small workshop for processing honey / storing equipment.

 If you’d like to find out more about this fascinating hobby, or might like to join us as part of the beekeeping team at Braehead, email .
 No experience is necessary and we won’t let you near a beehive unaccompanied until you are ready – but even then, we rarely approach our beehives unless there are at least two beekeepers present.

-All of our volunteer beekeepers are members of the Dunblane and Stirling Beekeepers Association.
-They run an excellent beginners course every each in January which we thoroughly recommend – although places sell out months in advance, so get in touch to book your spot ASAP.
+We ask all of our volunteer beekeepers to join the Dunblane and Stirling Beekeepers Association.
+They run an excellent beginners course in January which we thoroughly recommend – although places sell out months in advance, so get in touch to book your spot ASAP.

-Braehead Beekeepers are members of Braehead Community Garden (membership currently £25 per year).
+Braehead Beekeepers are members of Braehead Community Garden.
 BCG provide all equipment necessary, including suits (although you may want to buy your own to ensure a good fit).
 While the bees are primarily there to help pollinate our plants, BCG does sell any honey collected to members late in the summer each year.